 9. Mohs Hardness Kit – A specially designed kit for rockhounds

 *All recommended products are personally tested and regularly used by experts from this website.

 The most common situation when rocks explode is when they are placed around the fireplace.
 In that case, the rock is subjected to rapid and unidirectional uneven heating.
 One side of the rock remains cool, while the other is extremely heated.

 There are two main reasons for the rocks’ explosion.
 The first one is the presence of water in pores or cracks in the rock.
 Water acts as a hydraulic press inside the rock when heated.
-The second reason is different minerals with strikingly different physical properties, which make up the rock.
+The second reason is different minerals with strikingly different physical properties, make up the rock.

 Sedimentary rocks (limestone, sandstone, shale, breccia, and conglomerate) are more likely to trap the water and, as a result, to explode in fire.
 All of them are not compacted enough and have a lot of pores, where the water can be absorbed.

 Intrusive igneous rocks (granite, gabbro, anorthosite, syenite) are generally not so prone to explode because of two factors: they have already experienced high temperatures during the formation, and they are solid and have no pores to trap the water.

 However, some volcanic (extrusive) igneous rocks (basalt, pumice, rhyolite, andesite, dacite) can be porous and soak some water.
 Please, be careful with volcanic rocks.

 Metamorphic rocks can be also divided into two groups that will not explode and that probably can.